 Exfoliating coffee grounds, deep cleansing bamboo charcoal, and nourishing shea and cocoa butters create the perfectly balanced scrubby and moisturizing body and hand soap.
 Scented with a warm, spicy essential oil blend, it is great for gardeners, cooks, mechanics, or anyone with "hands that do work!"

 - Out Of Stock

 - Trial Sample Bar 1.7 oz is Out Of Stock

 Good For: Exfoliation, Normal to Oily Skin

-- Made with REAL freshly brewed coffee, not coffee scent
+- Made with REAL freshly brewed coffee, not coffee fragrance oil

 - Enriched with organic cocoa and shea butters to leave skin moisturized and soft